leorrose/B7Fun/README.md

 4. Make sure you got docker on your computer (if not download here [Docker Download](https://docs.docker.com/engine/install/ubuntu/))
 5. Run redis docker image (for chat), run in cmd **docker run -p 6379:6379 -d redis:5**
 5. Clone repository.
-6. Run Devops Scripts\installationLinux.bat and wait untill console closes.
+6. Run Devops Scripts\installationLinux.bat and wait until console closes.
-7. Thats it, you are all set up to run.
+7. That’s it, you are all set up to run.

 ## Project Run:

 ### Project Run (on Windows):

-1. Run runWin.bat
+1. Run runWin.bat (in Devops Scripts folder).

-### Project Run (on Linunx):
+### Project Run (on Linux):

-1. Run runLinux.bat
+1. Run runLinux.bat (in Devops Scripts folder).